Aglientu

-Aglientu (Santu Francìscu di l'Aglièntu) is a comune (municipality) in the Province of Gallura North-East Sardinia in the Italian region Sardinia, located about 210 km north of Cagliari and about 35 km northwest of Olbia.
+Aglientu (Santu Francìscu di l'Aglièntu) is a town and comune (municipality) in the Province of Gallura North-East Sardinia in the autonomous island region of Sardinia in Italy, located about 210 km north of Cagliari and about 35 km northwest of Olbia.
+It has 1,195 inhabitants.

-Aglientu borders the following municipalities: Aggius, Luogosanto, Santa Teresa Gallura, Tempio Pausania, Trinità d'Agultu e Vignola.
+Aglientu borders the municipalities of Aggius, Luogosanto, Santa Teresa Gallura, Tempio Pausania, and Trinità d'Agultu e Vignola.

 In 2005 Aglientu hosted the Kitesurf World Cup.
 It is home to the Festa del Turista ("Tourist's Feast").

+Demographics

+As of 2026, the population is 1,195, of which 50.4% are male, and 49.6% are female.
+Minors make up 11.5% of the population, and seniors make up 31.7%.

+Immigration

+As of 2025, immigrants make up 11.8% of the total population.
+The 5 largest foreign countries of birth are Romania, Germany, France, Switzerland, and Hungary.